-Auto-enrolment: exemptions and exceptions
+Auto-enrolment - exemptions and exceptions

-We’ve recently passed the final staging date, 1 February 2018, for companies or individuals that employed someone before 1 October 2017.
+It’s now some time since we passed the final staging date, 1 February 2018, for companies or individuals that employed someone before 1 October 2017.
 If you didn’t employ a member of staff before 1 October 2017, your automatic enrolment duties start on the day your first employee started work (known as your duties start date).

 Taken together this means that automatic enrolment is now ‘live’ for all businesses in the UK that have employees, regardless of the size of the business.